-If you were paying attention to the news this past week, you probably heard about Wegovy™ (semaglutide) — a “new” drug just approved for weight loss.
+If you were paying attention to the news this summer, you probably heard about Wegovy™ (semaglutide) — a “new” drug just approved for weight loss.

 It’s an injection that you self-administer once a week under the skin.
 And it works!

 People using Wegovy experience an average 12.4 percent reduction in weight over the course of 68 weeks compared to those using placebo.
 As the first weight loss drug that the FDA has approved in the last 8 years, not surprisingly Wegovy grabbed multiple headlines.

 All sounds great — until you consider the details…

 Wegovy is simply a higher dose of Ozempic, a drug used to control blood sugar in diabetics.

 Ozempic hit the market in 2018 and has already achieved blockbuster status in terms of sales.
 Both Wegovy and Ozempic are synthetic versions of glucagon-like peptide 1 (GLP-1), a hormone made in the gut that controls blood sugar and insulin levels, as well as influencing hunger and satiety centers in the brain.

 If GLP-1 sounds familiar to you, it’s because I’ve previously discussed this hormone in the context of diet soda.

 GLP-1 acts to limit the rise of blood sugar levels after meals.
 Artificial sweeteners attenuate GLP-1 levels significantly, leading to dramatic increases in circulating blood sugar levels after meals.
 Makes sense that injecting synthetic GLP-1 could help improve blood sugar control — which is why Ozempic is approved for diabetes management.

 As an aside, doesn’t the whole GLP-1 thing make it obvious that diabetics should avoid artificial sweeteners?
 Even though the vast majority of food products aimed at diabetics contain them?
 But I digress.